Oil and Gas Development and Marine Mammals

 Hydrocarbon and Other Chemical Spills and Leaks

 Spills and leaks can occur at all stages of oil and gas development, with varying effects based on the type and amount of substance spilled.
 Large spills (defined as > 1,000 barrels) can occur from blowouts, other losses of well control, or accidents during loading, transport, and unloading of oil or gas from platforms to shore via vessels or pipelines.
 Smaller spills and leaks of oil, gas, or other chemicals also can occur from storage tank accidents, transfer mishaps, leaks from fuel tanks, or incidents involving temporarily or permanently abandoned wells.
 Spills and leaks can cause acute injury or mortality, can have longer-term, sublethal effects on marine mammals, and can degrade habitat.
-The Bureau of Safety and Environmental Enforcement (BSEE) is responsible for the promotion of safety and protection of the environment through regulatory oversight and enforcement of regulations governing the oil and gas industry.
-In 2016, BSEE proposed significant new regulatory safeguards to prevent oil spills based on lessons learned from the Deepwater Horizon oil spill, and in 2016 issued new drilling rules for the Arctic.
-BSEE revised and weakened those safeguards in May 2019 in an effort to reduce unnecessary burdens on oil and gas companies.

 Response efforts to contain and clean up oil spills also have the potential to affect marine mammals through increased sound from vessel traffic as well as increased risk of ship strikes.
 During the Deepwater Horizon oil spill chemical dispersants were used both at the surface and at depth to disperse oil.
 Although research on the effects of dispersants increased after the spill, information about those effects on marine mammals is lacking.
 The use of booms and skimmers to contain and collect surface oil and the burning of oil on the water surface are activities that also have the potential to disturb marine mammals.
 Burning reduces the overall amount of oil in the marine environment.
 However, burning also leaves behind a residue of uncertain composition and toxicity, puts additional chemicals into the air, and can kill animals such as sea turtles that get caught in the fires.
 An investigation into the state of the science regarding the use of dispersants in Arctic waters was conducted by the University of New Hampshire’s Coastal Response Research Center and Center for Spills and Environmental Hazards, with a series of reports published on topics covering efficacy and effectiveness, physical transport and chemical behavior, degradation and fate, eco-toxicity and sub-lethal impacts, and public health and food safety.